beerjs/dc/README.md

 We meet the third Wednesday of the month.
 That's all the planning we have: whoever shows up decides what happens.

-**Our first meeting will be June 19 at [The Big Hunt](http://thebighunt.net/) in Dupont at 7:30pm**
+* **Our next meeting will be Wednesday, July 17, 2013, at 6:30pm, at [The Big Hunt](http://thebighunt.net/) in Dupont**

-Last minute change of plans: tweet @asolove to find out which bar near DuPont we end up at.
+* Our first meeting was June 19 at Beer and Bread in Dupont.

+Please note, BeerJS DC happens at a bar and will require valid photo identification (Drivers License, Passport, etc) to enter.
+Don't forget yours!

 Want to join?
 -------------